Tyfox1206/Election_Analysis/README.md

 5. Determine the winner of the election based on popular vote.

 ## Resources
--Data Source: Election_results.csv
+- Data Source: Election_results.csv
--Software: Python 3.7.6
+- Software: Python 3.7.6

 ## Summary
 The analysis of the election show that: